 - Fit the distribution to a Gaussian function, and compare the parameters of the fitted Gaussian with the mean and standard deviation computed above.

 - How consistent is the distribution with a Gaussian?
-In other words, compare the histogram from (1) to the fitted curve, and compute a goodness-of-fit value, such as χ2 / df.
+In other words, compare the histogram from (1) to the fitted curve, and compute a goodness-of-fit value, such as the reduced chi-square χ2 / df.